bboe/bryceboe.com/content/google-week-8.md

 Verena and after a few problems managed to get it working.
-I currently have 5 discs in there, the first three are a set of Electro House compilations, the fourth is a Classic Rock creation I made in high school dubbed â€œKick Ass Classic Rockâ€? and the fifth is Radiohead's OK Computer album.
+I currently have 5 discs in there, the first three are a set of Electro House compilations, the fourth is a Classic Rock creation I made in high school dubbed "Kick Ass Classic Rockâ€? and the fifth is Radiohead's OK Computer album.
 Finally I put on my UCSB Santa Barbara license plate frame, which was given to me by [Cheri][] over four years ago.
 I then spoke to Molly who asked if I was interested in seeing The Dark Knight,